 Install the 4 M4 nuts into the VESA mount nut bars.
 Fitment will be tight so you can use the M4 screws to provide leverage to sink them into the plastic:

-Sink two M4 nuts into the Cradle, then fasten to the Back Plate with two M4 16mm screws:
+Sink two M4 nuts into the Cradle, then fasten to the Back Plate with two M4 16mm screws.
+12mm or 14mm screws will work too.

 Fit the SurfaceConnect cable into the bottom of the Cradle.
-It will be a tight fit so you might want to dab a bit of vegetable oil or other lubricant inside the 3D printed part:
+Depending on the 3D-printer used, the fit may be tight.
+Putting a drop of vegetable oil or other lubricant inside the 3D printed part can ease fitment:

 Fasten the Dock Box to the bottom of the Cradle with 4 #4 1/2″ screws.
-Fit the M4 Nut bars in place with remaining M4 16mm screws:
+5/8″ length screws can also be used.
+Test-fit the M4 Nut bars with remaining M4 16mm screws:

 Gather the lock mechanism parts:

-Fit the 3 2/10″ x 1/8″ neodymium magnets ensuring the polarity matches up so that the lock latches in both the closed and open position.
-Fit the 3/32″ diameter pin as well:
+Test fit the three 2/10″ x 1/8″ neodymium magnets ensuring the polarity matches up so that the lock latches in both the closed and open position.
+Remove magnets and dab epoxy glue into the magnet receptacles.
+Insert magnets and dab glue on top and press magnets into the receptacles.
+Clean off excess glue.
+Wait 1 hour for the epoxy to set.
+Fit the 3/32″ diameter pin or printer filament:

-Test-fit the assembly, glue the magnets in place with epoxy, and allow to dry.
-After drying the lock should be able to flip up and down with only slight resistance provided by the magnets:
+After the glue sets, the lock will be able to flip up and down with resistance provided by the magnets:

-Fit the lock assembly on the back plate with 4 #4 1/2″ screws:
+Fit the lock assembly on the back plate with 4 #4 1/2″ screws.
+Longer length screws will not fit and may break the plastic part if forced.

-Test the lock mechanism with a Surface Pro 4 or Surface Pro 3 tablet (keyboard optional).
-Note how the magnets hold the lock in place:
+Test the lock mechanism with a Surface Pro 3 or later tablet and keyboard.
+Note how the magnets hold the lock latch in place:

-Fasten to a VESA mount and enjoy your hand-built ergonomic docking station!
+Fasten to a VESA 100mm x 100mm mount using the nut bars and enjoy your hand-built ergonomic docking station!